REVIEWS / Hybrid SUVs

 Hyundai Tucson Hybrid

-The Tucson Hybrid often wins on features per dollar and warranty, but the RAV4 owns the lower-risk resale story.
+The Tucson Hybrid often wins on features per dollar and showroom flash.
+The RAV4 still owns the lower-risk resale and dealer-support story most buyers care about after year three.

 Buyer FAQ